Out with the Bath Water

 She gets thrown into quite the plot, where the main character is King David.
 When you become a supporting role in a story where the main character is, literally, "a man after God's own heart," it's easy to see how she can be stereotyped and even overlooked.

-In the case of that TikTok, I can also see how Bathsheba can be mischaractersized.
+In the case of that content creator's video, I can also see how Bathsheba can be mischaractersized.
 After all, she was a married women who slept with a king.
-But whose fault was that, really?

 Let's read 2nd Samuel, where her story takes place in Chapter 11.